Noah-Bargisen/M295/README.md

 To use the application, follow these steps:

 1. Access the API endpoints using the base URL: `http://localhost:[port]`.
-2. [insert instructions on how to use the application, including any necessary endpoints or actions]

-Provide any additional details or examples to help users understand how to interact with your application.
+2. Endpoints are documented in the [API documentation](#api-documentation).
+3. The authentication method is basic authentication with these credentials.
+    Username: `user`
+    Password: `password`

 ## API Documentation

-The API documentation for this project is available [insert link or describe where to find the documentation].
+The API documentation for this project is available [OpenAPI Specification](src/main/resources/openapi.md).
 It provides detailed information about each endpoint, request/response formats, and any required authentication or authorization.

 ## Contributing